AlanG099/Networking-in-Azure-VMs/README.md

 </p>

 <h1>Performing Network Activities and Configuring a Firewall - Prerequisites and Installation</h1>
-This tutorial outlines creations of Azure VMs and installing Wireshark within the VMs.
+This tutorial outlines the creations of Azure VMs and installing Wireshark within the VMs.
 We also perform some basic network activities between the VMs and observe the results in Wireshark. <br />